 Welcome Students!
 Thank you for choosing Leech Lake Tribal College as your resource for higher education!
-Your success here will not only affect your life, but your families, and communities.
-We want to help you as much as we can in your educational journey here at LLTC and beyond!
+Your success here will not only affect your life, but your families, and community.
+We want to help you as much as we can in your educational journey at LLTC and beyond!

-If you would like to schedule a campus visit please download and fill out the document here, and return to Student Services.
+If you would like to schedule a campus visit please download and fill out the Tour Request Form and return it to Student Services.

 You might be a First-Time Freshman if:

-- Have you graduated from HS or obtained a GED in the last year?
+- You graduated from HS or obtained a GED in the last year.

-- You have NEVER attended a college or university?
+- You NEVER attended a college or university.

 You might be a Returning Student if:

-- Have you ever attended LLTC as a student?
+- You attended LLTC as a student in the past.

-- Did you leave LLTC because of issues beyond your control?
+- You left LLTC because of issues beyond your control.

-- Have you left LLTC to attend another university, and are now returning to LLTC?
+- You left LLTC to attend another university, and are now returning to LLTC.

 You might be a Transfer Student if:

-- Have you attended any college or university that is not LLTC?
+- You attended any college or university other than LLTC.

-- You have attended more than one college or university?
+- You attended more than one college or university.

 You might be an Elder Student if: